Skip to content

 Stuttgart

-Staatsgalerie Stuttgart is home to Germany’s most valuable art collections.
-It is one of the most visited museums in the country.
-Also known for its impressive collection of 20th-century paintings, the museum houses remarkable collections of German Renaissance art.
+Staatsgalerie Stuttgart is home to one of Germany’s most valuable art collections and is one of the most visited museums in the country.
+In addition to its impressive collection of 20th-century paintings, the museum houses remarkable collections of German Renaissance art.

-The three buildings that make up the Staatsgallerie are as interesting as their combinations.
+The Staatsgallerie’s three buildings are as interesting as their combinations.
 The original gallery building was designed in the neoclassical style.
-The adjoining hall is James Sterling’s New Staatsgallery (New Gallery), added in 1984, and a masterpiece of contemporary architecture.
+The adjoining hall is James Sterling’s New Staatsgallery (New Gallery), added in 1984, a masterpiece of contemporary architecture.

-In 2002, a new structure with a five-story building that houses the Department of Prints, Drawings, and Photographs was built.
+In 2002, a new five-story building housing the Department of Prints, Drawings, and Photographs was built.

 Aussichtsplattform